 A work order should contain all the necessary information for a technician to perform their job properly in the field.
 If the information about the job or the equipment is too vague it can result in a situation where everybody falls behind schedule.

 Managers should never impose an unrealistic deadline on team members.
 This will only lead to rush jobs that are not completed satisfactorily.
 CMMS software makes it easier to gauge a realistic deadline based on past jobs.

 When making scheduling decisions from an office, it can be very easy to forget about the safety of team members at the facility.
 Safety should always be the top priority and enough time should be provided for the maintenance work to be completed securely.

 Not Spending Time in the Field

 Technicians in the field need to have the proper resources to complete the tasks they have been scheduled to accomplish.
-If it has not been properly communicated to them what resources will be required to complete the job, everybody can quickly fall behind schedule.
+If the resources required to complete the job have not been properly communicated to them, everybody can quickly fall behind schedule.

 The most common scheduling mistakes are made by not double checking work orders.
 Over booking and double booking happen constantly by overworked managers, but is caught almost immediately once the jobs are looked over a second time.
 Take the time to check the schedule carefully to make sure a common mistake doesn't set the entire team back.

 CMMS software exists to make the scheduling process easier for everybody involved, but many managers are resistant to change and will not use the technology that has helped many in the industry redefine how to handle the scheduling process.